carlesmila/GeotechClimateChange/README.md

 1. Spatiotemporal visualization of global temperature and precipitation data.
 2. Time series temperature and precipitation visualization of a user-selected location.

-Our developped tool, which we named the **Climage Change explorer** is openly available at [http://climatechanges.pythonanywhere.com](http://climatechanges.pythonanywhere.com).
+Our developped tool, which we named the **Climage Change explorer**, is openly available at [http://climatechanges.pythonanywhere.com](http://climatechanges.pythonanywhere.com).
 This repository contains the code necessary to build the app.

 ## Data and methods of the project